LoganStreet/Web-WARDN/README.md

 - AI detection

 The design of the web app is basic and only offers the user a text box to insert the file or text, creating less distraction for the user.

-The design was modeled around OpenAI’s chatgpt slick app design